 It is important to understand that digital transformation can be an exhaustive process affecting every business process and department to some extent.
 If your employees are not involved in the transformation journey right from the start, they can find it difficult to cope with the changes in an efficient manner.
 This can either lead to untrained employees executing tasks in an inefficient manner causing loss to the organisation or an increase in the workforce skill gap with experienced employees leaving the organisation as they didn’t approve of the changes.

 It is the task of the business leader to ensure that there is continuous investment in human talent development and that the employees, experienced or newbies alike, have all the resources and training they need to get accustomed to this change in business dynamics.
-Areas that require deep technical knowledge and key skills demand proper recruitment and talent retention.
+Areas such as cloud transformation that require deep technical knowledge and key skills demand proper AWS recruitment services for enterprises and talent retention.
 Companies would not only need to attract the best professionals for the job but would also have to upskill their existing workforce, constantly.
 Change in the organisational culture is also imminent.

 Hence, it is vital not just for the employees but also for business leaders to assess their existing processes and the change that is about to be implemented.
 There are several tools available in the market that can analyse and assess the talent you already have on-board or are thinking of hiring.
 This talent assessment will not only provide you with insight into the best and worst performers but would also give you an idea of where the existing workforce is lacking.
 Leaders can then create learning pathways and strategies for every employee depending on their department and exposure to the new technology implemented.